Package 'spatsoc'

 Description

 build_polys generates a simple feature collection with POLYGONs from a data.table.
-The function accepts a data.table with relocation data, individual identifiers, a projection, home range type and parameters.
+The function expects a data.table with relocation data, individual identifiers, a projection, home range type and parameters.
 The relocation data is transformed into POLYGONs using either adehabitatHR::mcp or adehabitatHR::kernelUD for each individual and, optionally, combination of columns listed in splitBy.
 Relocation data should be in two columns representing the X and Y coordinates.

 Usage